bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/series/map.md

 : __na_actions : *{None, ‘ignore’}, default None*:__ If 'ignore' then NaN values will be propagated without passing them to the mapping correspondence.

 : __engine : *{'bodo', 'python'}, default 'bodo'*:__  The engine to use to compute the UDF.
-By default, engine='bodo' will apply bodo.jit to `arg` with fallback to python as described above.
+By default, engine='bodo' will apply bodo.jit to `arg` with fallback to Python as described above.
 Use engine='python' to avoid any jit compilation.

 <p class="api-header">Returns</p>